 For example, an electrician hired by a pharmacy to repair faulty wiring will still be classified as an independent contractor.
 On the other hand, a mental health counselor hired by a counseling center to counsel clients will likely fall under the scope of regular business.
 As a result, mental health practitioners may now qualify as employees.
 Therefore, they will be taxed as such and their employer will be required to pay related taxes and insurances on said employee.

 Ultimately answering whether the worker is performing work within the hiring entities usual course of business can be a complicated question.
 Take ride share companies like Lyft and Uber for example.
 Drivers of these ride share companies may argue that Uber and Lyft are in the business of driving people from one location to another, and drivers fall within the scope of their usual course of business.
 However, Uber and Lyft may argue that they are technology companies, providing cell phone Apps and a platform for users to interact and contract various services on.
+Whichever way they see themselves, they are still a transportation fleet and the safety of these drivers and their customers is highly important in this modern age, that is why software from companies like Lytx can help with this type of management.

 Where We Go From Here